quaintdev/monitoring/README.md

    - `interval` - polling interval in seconds
    - `prometheusHost` & `prometheusPort` should be set to prometheus endpoint
    - `alert` specifies CPU `threshold` above which the alert should be generated.
 Here `readings` specifies the number of reading to be used for calculating average.
 Alerts are saved to `alert.txt`
-3. Now the application can be run using below command
+3. Once you are ready with `config.json` you can run application using below command
     ```shell
     monitoring path/to/config.json
     ```